Business Email Compromise scams (or email fraud, CEO fraud – or any number of other descriptions) are on the increase.

 This uses one of the classic setups for a deception – create a false sense of danger, remove it and use the reduced level of vigilance to strike.

-We saw this happen recently to a friend of a friend.
+We saw this happen recently in a particularly well executed sting.
 It came in two stages:

 - The “We’ve been hacked – please hold all payments on outstanding invoices until further notice” email – causing a heightened state of awareness (and of course checks made to ensure no payments have been sent)